alarmant0/DeathNode/README.md

-# CXX DeathNode / ChainOfProduct / CivicEcho Project Read Me
+# C27 DeathNode Read Me

 *(replace CXX above with group identifier, for example, A07 ou T22)*